DKoenig82/DKoenig82/README.md

 Hey 👋🏼,

-my name is David, I am a passionate self taught iOS & macOS Developer from Germany 🇩🇪.
-My interests are to develop and write about Swift Development.
+my name is David, I am a passionate self taught Software (Swift/Python) Developer from Germany 🇩🇪.
+My interests are to develop and write about Swift/Python Development.

 🌿 Me on Github
 ---